airbr/golang-hugo-blog/content/posts/mcmaster-carr-wsg-review.md

 # Conclusion

-In this outstanding example of McMaster some qualities really stand out as good sustainable design on some guielines.
+In this outstanding example of McMaster some qualities really stand out as good sustainable design on some guidelines.
 There may be room for critical writing at a later date about other guidelines, for now, I recognize some good standout qualities and techniques!

 Also, for what it is worth, the website also passed a test with Are My Third Parties Green? for a quick sustainability related check.